Decentralized Nodes Processes & Rules

 - If a participant decides to leave the program, they must notify Web3 Foundation via email at validators@web3.foundation at least a week before taking down their participating nodes.

-Not adhering to any of the above rules during a node’s term may result in the immediate and potentially permanent removal from the program of the specific or all participating nodes of the offending operator.
+Not adhering to any of the above rules during an operator's term will negatively impact their future prospects in the program and in cases of egregious violations may result in the immediate and potentially permanent removal from the program of the offending operator.